star-cart/Artem-git-000/README.md

+- 🙋‍♀️ Hi, Welcome to visit to my Github.
-- 👀A dedicated Front-End Engineer with proven experience in small and big businesses in helping them build and maintain technology-based businesses from the ground up.Passionate about going the extra mile to ensure that customers are unquestionably satisfied with the product or service provided.
+- 👀A dedicated Front-End Engineer with proven experience in small and big businesses in helping them build and maintain technology-based businesses from the ground up.
+Passionate about going the extra mile to ensure that customers are unquestionably satisfied with the product or service provided.
 - 💞️ Eager to work with an employer who has a good idea while achieving success through long-term cooperation.